isthistheory1411/lbsp_baseline_mlp_v2/README.md

 # MLP (v.2) LBSP
-This repository contains the MLP_V2 model for predicting ligand binding residues on proteins from per-residue embeddings.
+This repository contains the MLP (v.2) model for predicting ligand binding residues on proteins from per-residue embeddings.
 The model is HPC-ready, supports training with early stopping, per-residue inference, and configurable evaluation metrics.

 ## Table of Contents
 1. [Overview](#overview)